Toilet training at night: how do you go about it?

 Our 5 tips for potty training at night

-These tips will help you to cope better with the coming weeks.
-We recommend that you take a few steps to ensure that the environment is conducive to the success of your mission: the abandonment of diapers!
+These tips will help you avoid any problems and ensure that the environment is conducive to the success of your mission.

 - Install a potty next to your child's bed if the toilet is too far from his or her room;